-If you have allergies, you probably expect to sneeze when the pollen levels jump.
-(Or if you are allergic to cats, when you visit a friend who has cats.)
-In addition to sneezing, allergies often cause your eyes to itch.
+If you have seasonal allergies, you probably expect to sneeze when the pollen levels jump.
+Allergies also may cause your eyes to itch.
 Your nose gets runny and stuffed up.
-Depending on what you’re allergic to, allergies can last weeks.
+Depending on what you are allergic to, allergies may last weeks.

-If you’re sneezing, coughing and have a sore throat, you’re likely to decide it’s a cold.
+If you are sneezing, coughing and have a sore throat, you guessed it: You likely have a cold.
 Colds also come with a runny and stuffed-up nose.
-They usually last three to 14 days.
+And those symptoms can last three to 14 days.

 What is a sinus infection?

-Nasal passages are spaces within the bones around the nose.
-A sinus infection is when the nasal passages get red and swollen.
-Usually this is caused by a virus and comes after a cold.
+An acute sinus infection is usually caused by a virus and comes after a cold.
 A sinus infection can also be caused by allergies or pollution.
-Less commonly, it is caused by bacteria.
+Rarely, it is caused by bacteria.